Looking for Things to Do With Kids in Indianapolis?

 With five floors of fun, the Children’s Museum of Indianapolis is number one on our list of Things to Do with Kids in Indianapolis.

-First time visitors should plan on spending the whole day exploring the museum.
+First-time visitors should plan on spending the whole day exploring the museum.

 The museum has done a great job crafting exhibits for various age groups and interests.

 Babies, toddlers and preschoolers will love Playscape, where playing in water and sand is encouraged alongside making art and exploring music.

 Treasures of the Earth turns your kids into Indiana Jones sidekick material.
-From a bumpy elevator ride to an archeology dig, kids are put into the roles of adventurer and archeologist and given mysteries to solve.
+From a bumpy elevator ride to an archaeological dig, kids are put into the roles of adventurer and archaeologist and given mysteries to solve.

 All Aboard has full-size trains you can go in and out of as well as miniature trains, too.
 Kids can touch and experiment with things everywhere you look.
 Fantastic.

 Children’s Museum of Indianapolis Details

-This gorgeous outdoor art sanctuary at the Indianapolis Museum of Art is a complete blessing for families.
+This gorgeous outdoor art sanctuary at Newfields is a complete blessing for families.

 100 acres of natural beauty married to art that kids can climb on makes for happy parents any day.
 Add the word FREE to the equation and you might get downright giddy.

-The park is open from dawn to dusk and features walking trails, a visitor’s pavilion with restrooms and unique sculptures and artwork your kids will want to interact with.
+The park is open from dawn to dusk and features walking trails, a visitor’s pavilion with restrooms, and unique sculptures and artwork your kids will want to interact with.
 Plan on spending 1-2 hours at this destination or longer if your kids really like to hike.